 You will use language from your statement for wall labels, brochure text, website text, informal presentations, conversations and more.

 The process of writing your statement – and it is a process – will help you gain clarity about your art.
-You should continually review and hone the language you use to talk or write about your art.
+You should continually review and hone the language you use to talk

 Everyone knows that the #1 way to attract fans for your art is to make amazing work.
 That’s no secret.